-There will be two major tests, which will include one or more chapters and will be mainly multiple choice, true or false, and fill-in-the-blanks with some essay questions and labeling diagrams.
-Advanced notice will be given at the class meeting before each test.
-Tests contribute 30 % to the final grade.
+The mid-term exam will include one or more chapters and will be mainly multiple choice, true or false, and fill-in-the-blanks with some essay questions and labeling diagrams.
+The mid-term exam contributes with 25 % to the final grade.

-A comprehensive Final Exam contributes 20 % to the final grade.
+A comprehensive Final Exam contributes 25 % to the final grade.
 Tests and exams cannot be made up unless arrangements are made in advance.
 If you miss an exam due to an unexcused absence it will negatively affect your final grade.